Give Apply Info

 Adler University offers a variety of options for student accounts payment, including third-party payment, student loans, and payment plans (eligibility requirements apply).

 Students paying out-of-pocket will either be required to pay in full or be set up on a payment plan.
 The due date for students paying in full is typically 2 weeks before the start of the term.
-Payment Plans consists of 4-5 installments (due on the 10th of each month).
-With each installment, you are granted a 5-day grace period to make your payment.
+Payment Plans consists of 4 installments per term.
+With each installment, you are granted an 8-day grace period to make your payment.
 Should you exceed the grace period, a 2% late fee will be assessed to the delinquent installment.

 Tuition Refunds